 If you don’t have strict remote security policies and protocols in place, expect to see an increase in cyberattacks originated from remote devices.

 Security protection step: Learn more about transitioning to a remote workforce safely.

 2. COVID-19 Phishing Remains a Lure

 Fear and insecurity, wrapped in technology, are effective weapons in any hacker’s toolbox.
-Information about the COVID-19 pandemic has proven to be an effective way of enticing people to click links in texts and emails, enabling dangerous malware to be installed on a user’s device.
+Information about the COVID-19 pandemic is an effective way of enticing people to click links in texts and emails, enabling dangerous malware to be installed on a user’s device.

 Downloading malware jeopardizes both system security and business data by creating unauthorized pathways into computer networks.
 Malware attacks have included network monitoring, keystroke recording, spear phishing and banking credential theft.